Viktor-Hultman/maps_playground/README.md

-This is a playground for the google maps api
+This will be a mock-up for a taxi app